WiFire/Android-SDK/README.md

-# Android-SDK
+# WiFire SDK for Android.
+Allows apps to embed WiFire functionality - see www.getwifireapp.com

-WiFire SDK for Android devices
+You will need an API key for the WiFire SDK service to work.
+Please email wifire.bizdev@mobstac.com to get an API key.

 ## Integration with your existing project in Android Studio